We care about your baby’s safety

 Absolutely.
 Unzip the top zipper 1 inch so the puller rests at the base of the chin flap.
 This opens the “neck hole” 2 inches.

 Why is the Woombie different from regular blankets?

 The Woombie allows baby some movement while still effectively swaddling baby.
 This allows for good blood flow and improved Motor Development.
 Why tight swaddle your baby if he/she doesn’t need it?
 Basically, the goals of swaddling are decreased arm movements which startle baby and increased security.
 The Woombie offers both.
 Babies sleep on an average of 10-12 hours daily once past the young infant stage.
 Tight swaddling for almost HALF of the day during sleep can hinder baby’s motor development, circulation, and can even cause developmental hip dysplasia.
 Imagine all of the natural movement they are missing.
 Also there is less balnket with the Woombie.
 Less blanket to unravel and less layers to overheat create a SAFER environment for baby.

 We apologize that exchanges are not accepted.
 Returns are honored within 30 days of purchase.
 Items are carefully inspected upon receipt.
 Only 100% unwashed/unworn items will be eligible for return.
 Returned items must be in its original, undamaged packaging.
 Items returned that do not meet this criteria will not be refunded or returned.
 If you would like to make a Return, please send your item insured and trackable to KB Designs/Woombie Returns, 3130 Engineering Parkway, Alpharetta, GA 30004.
 Clearance items are final sale.
 There will be a 15% restock fee deducted on all returns.
 Once orders are in process, no cancellations or changes can be made.
-A $5 free shipping fee if applicable will be deducted from the return refund.
+The $5 “free shipping” fee (if applicable) will be deducted from the return refund.